 District I Venture Fund

-The Venture Fund is not a resource to pay registration fees for existing programs or for participation in a program attended by just one DI member.
+The Venture Fund is not a resource to pay registration fees for existing programs or for participation in a program attended by just one District I member.

-Members from all CASE DI institutions may apply for support from The Venture Fund.
+Members from all CASE District I institutions may apply for support from the Venture Fund.
 All applications will be given thorough consideration, with preference given to those proposals that include the following elements:

-- Demonstrate collaboration between a group of CASE DI members/institutions in the planning and execution of the proposed program;
+- Demonstrate collaboration between a group of CASE District I members/institutions in the planning and execution of the proposed program;

 - Demonstrate impact on a number of CASE professionals;

-- Propose a program not already funded by CASE DI;
+- Propose a program not already funded by CASE District I;

 - Provide an opportunity for the professional development of CASE members;

-- Support traditionally underserved populations in our profession and serve/enhance diversity amongst CASE DI membership;
+- And support traditionally underserved populations in our profession and serve/enhance diversity amongst CASE DI membership

-- Complete and submit the Application for Support from The Venture Fund on or before April 30th, 2020.
-Applications must also include budget, with preference given to well-developed budget forecasts.
+- Complete and submit the application by the deadline.
+Applications must also include a budget, with preference given to well-developed budget forecasts.

-- The DI Venture Fund Committee reviews applications and recommends which proposals should be funded to the DI Board for final funding approval.
+- The District I Venture Fund Committee reviews applications and recommends which proposals should be funded to the DI Cabinet for final funding approval.

-- Grant recipients are contacted by the DI Venture Fund Committee in early June and awards announced.
+- Grant recipients are notified of their award.
 Those not selected for funding will also be notified.

-- Grant recipients plan and market their programs independently of CASE/CASE DI.
+- Grant recipients plan and market their programs independently of CASE.
 As per the application, grant recipients are required to: